MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/New-AzureNetworkSecurityGroup.md

 ```

 ## DESCRIPTION
-The **New-AzureNetworkSecurityGroup** cmdlet creates an azure_2 network security group in a location.
+The **New-AzureNetworkSecurityGroup** cmdlet creates an Azure network security group in a location.

 ## EXAMPLES